Battle of Hill 70: 15 August

-The four attacking Canadian brigades began to consolidate as soon as they reached their objectives and each brigade emplaced 48 Vickers guns in its section of the blue line.
-Connexions to the artillery were established by observers with field telephones, wireless and signal lamps and the artillery changed from bombardment and creeping barrage fire to be ready to fire SOS barrages against German counter-attacks.
+The four attacking Canadian brigades began to consolidate as soon as they reached their objectives and each brigade dug in 48 Vickers guns in its section of the blue line.
+Connections to the artillery were established by observers with field telephones, wireless and signal lamps and the artillery changed from bombardment and creeping barrage fire to be ready to fire SOS barrages against German counter-attacks.
 At about 8:15 a.m. the 4th Guard Division began the first German attack, having been seen assembling in Cité St Auguste.
-The Germans had to move over about 0.75 mi of open ground and the Canadian gun-, machine-gun and rifle fire covered the ground with corpses and wounded.
+The Germans had to move over about 0.75 mi of open ground and the Canadian gun-, machine-gun and rifle-fire covered the ground with dead and wounded.

 An attack at 12:45 p.m. met the same fate, the few Germans reaching the Canadians being bombed out.
 German counter-attacks continued and the German artillery still in action tried to support the attacks and shell the Canadian defences.
 A counter-attack at 1:15 p.m. was prepared by German heavy artillery, which cut many of the field telephone links to the Canadian artillery but some remained operational and several runners got through with messages.
-The 2nd Canadian Division artillery received the message "Please turn Artillery on." and did, repulsing the attack; the Canadian gunners did the same to another German attempt at 6:00 p.m.
+The 2nd Canadian Division artillery received the message "Please turn Artillery on" and did, repulsing the attack; the Canadian gunners did the same to another German attempt at 6:00 p.m.
 Canadian machine-gunners fired all day, seven guns of the 3rd Canadian Machine Gun Company firing 5,000 rounds in a few minutes.